christofmuc/KnobKraft-orm/adaptations/Adaptation Programming Guide.md

 2. reply from `isBankDumpFinished()`

 Note that in this function, you will not get a single MIDI message or list of bytes, but rather a list of lists of bytes, i.e. a list of MIDI messages that you can iterate over.
+Timeout-relay behavior applies here as well: after a timeout callback, your adaptation may be called again and should work correctly after resetting state.

 ### Extracting the patches from a bank dump